 Video PowerPoint presentation with author narration & downloadable handout.

-Shari Robertson, PhD, CCC-SLP, is a Professor of Speech-Language Pathology and Dean's Associate for Graduate Studies at Indiana University of Pennsylvania.
+Shari Robertson, PhD, CCC-SLP, is a Professor of Speech-Language Pathology and Dean's Associate for Graduate Studies at the Indiana University of Pennsylvania.
 Dr. Robertson spent 18 years as a school-based SLP and special education administrator prior to obtaining her PhD at the University of Wisconsin-Madison.
 She recently served on the ASHA Board of Directors as Vice President of Academic Affairs in Speech-Language Pathology.
 She owns several companies, including a publishing and a consulting business.
 Dr. Robertson has published numerous articles, book chapters, and clinical materials and presented hundreds of workshops at state, national, and international venues.
 She is dedicated to bridging the gap between practicing professionals and research through providing evidence-based, functional strategies with immediate clinical applications.

 Financial — Shari Robertson is the presenter of an online CE course sponsored by Northern Speech Services; receives royalty payments.